woodwardtw/gfolder_embed/README.md

 Options include a list or grid style and you can manually set the height/width.

-An optional resourckey parameter was added based on (this issue)[https://github.com/woodwardtw/gfolder_embed/issues/5].
+An optional resourckey parameter was added based on [this issue](https://github.com/woodwardtw/gfolder_embed/issues/5).

 Still can't seem to sort because Google doesn't want me to.